This tutorial features the Feast Plugin, which contains enhances and extends your theme.

-The Modern Sidebar makes it possible to build the sidebar using the block editor instead of widgets.
+The Modern Sidebar replaces the theme's sidebar, making it simpler to customize the sidebar using the block editor, instead of widgets.

 1. Create the Modern Sidebar page